 11. Incentive for Retiring Early

-Most organizations actively look for ways to reduce employee expenses.
-Younger workers generally cost less and they may incent older employees to leave.
-This might consist of cash bonuses and / or extended benefits.
+Most organizations actively look for ways to reduce expenses.
+Younger workers generally cost less and there may be incentives for older employees to leave.
+These might consist of cash bonuses and / or extended benefits.

-An important consideration is the offer may not be made again.
-If you plan on retiring in a year or two anyways, you might be better off accepting the offer.
-Likewise, there’s no guarantee as you might also be let go down the road.
+Something important to consider is the offer may not be made again.
+If you plan on retiring in a year or two anyways, you might be better off accepting the deal.
+Likewise, there’s no guarantee you won’t be let go further down the road.

-Your job may, quite literally, be killing you.
-High stress, exposure to unsafe working conditions, or physically demanding activity could be taking a toll.
+Your good health may not last and where you work may, quite literally, be killing you.
+High stress, exposure to unsafe working conditions or physically demanding activity could be taking a toll.

 Coupled with any health concerns, such as an underlying condition, leaving could improve your quality of life and extend your healthy years.